Krayveneer/Sim/README.md

 - Simulates leaping and chase through rooms with custom trap power and trap luck
 - Uses of refractor base can be toggled
 - Plans a chain of castles that needs to be done to reach Golden Goose Eggs target
+- Inputs initial inventory of cheese, beans, harps, eggs, and fertilizers
+- Outputs an average of cheese used and loot gained for a given stage
-- Outputs average for hunts at a given stage, stage chains, and compounded final loot gain
+- Outputs a chain of stages and a compounded final loot gain during each stage to reach Golden Goose Eggs target